 2.6.
 “Imminent collision risk” describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle which cannot be avoided by a braking demand with lower than 5 m/s2.

 2.7.
-“Minimum Risk Manoeuvre (MRM)” means a procedure aimed at minimising risks in traffic, which is automatically performed by the system after a transition demand without driver response or in the case of a severe ALKS failure.
+“Minimum Risk Manoeuvre (MRM)” means a procedure aimed at minimising risks in traffic, which is automatically performed by the system after a transition demand without driver response or in the case of a severe ALKS and/or vehicle failure.

 2.8.
 “Emergency Manoeuvre (EM)” is a manoeuvre performed by the system in case of an event in which the vehicle is at imminent collision risk and has the purpose of avoiding or mitigating a collision.